-According to a recent Commonwealth Fund Report, the Affordable Care Act’s medical loss ratio (MLR) provision has paid consumers more than $3 billion in 2011 and 2012, through insurance company rebates and reduced health plan spending.
+According to a recent Commonwealth Fund Report, the Affordable Care Act’s medical loss ratio (MLR) provision has paid consumers more than $5 billion cumulatively from 2011 to 2013, through insurance company rebates and reduced health plan spending.
 Insurers with MLRs below the minimum must rebate the difference to consumers.

 Under the law, insurers must spend 80% for small-group or individual plans and 85% for large-group plans on medical care.